 6

-One of the best gay hotels in Hobart on the waterfront, the Salamanca Wharf Hotel, was also one of the town’s hip pioneers.
-As the name suggests, the place boasts a historic and pretty harbor-front locale.
-It’s not only peaceful but also close to everything in the town, which is what adds to its appeal.
+Best waterfront.
+No one did contemporary stay on Hobart’s waterfront better than the Salamanca Wharf Hotel, which is also one of the town’s hip pioneers.
+As the name suggests, the place boasted a historic and pretty harbor-front locale.
+It was not only peaceful but was also close to everything in the town, which is what added to its appeal.

-The hotel is the zenith of understated contemporary architecture and has 22 rooms are spread over 4 stories.
-Simple furnishings blend beautifully with bold landscape photography, accented kitchens, and natural woods.
-Since it’s an apartment-hotel, it doesn’t have anything in the way of amenities.
-However, the café downstairs serves a delectable breakfast; think coffee, waffles, healthy bowls, granola, corn fritters, full fry-ups, and the likes.
-It also hosts a late afternoon happy hour with Tasmanian beer and wine, post which you can explore Hobart’s nightlife.
-You do have access to the kitchen, in case you want to whip up some quick meals.
+The hotel is the zenith of understated contemporary architecture in the town and had 22 rooms spread over 4 stories.
+The simple furnishings blended beautifully with the bold landscape photography, accented kitchens, and natural woods.
+Since it’s an apartment hotel, the hotel didn’t have anything in the way of amenities.
+However, the café downstairs did serve a delectable breakfast; think coffee, waffles, healthy bowls, granola, corn fritters, full fry-ups, and the like.
+Plus, it hosted a late afternoon happy hour with Tasmanian beer and wine, after which we explored Hobart’s nightlife.
+If that wasn’t enough, we even had access to the kitchen for whipping up some quick meals.

-You can choose from lofts, studios, and premiums, all of which come with balconies.
-Signature deep-blue kitchens with excellent equipment and stockpiles of food rule the roost here.
-Go for the front rooms for views of the docks or the lofts for the huge spa baths.
+We could choose from lofts, studios, and premiums, all of which came with balconies.
+The signature deep-blue kitchens with excellent equipment and stockpiles of food ruled the roost here.
+While the lofts here came with spa baths, we went for the front rooms for views of the docks.

 The Pickled Frog